 The reader has to decide whether or not this man has done away with the duchess, still behind the curtain with that passionate glance, perhaps showing her true nature?
 Or did she die in sorrow, informing the artist to paint that spot of joy in defiance of her pretentious jealous husband?

-What is the metre (meter) of My Last Duchess?
+What is the Metre (Meter in American English) of My Last Duchess?

 My Last Duchess is written in iambic pentameter, that is, the lines have five iambic feet within usually ten syllables.
 The majority of the lines are pure iambic pentameter, bringing a steady rhythm and beat, but punctuation plays a major role in altering this from time to time.